International Student Aid

 The Scholarships and Fellowships for International Students page has more resources for International Students.

-If campus employment is part of your financial aid award, a campus job can provide sufficient hours (typically 8–10 hours per week) to earn $2200-$2500 during the academic year.
-The average pay rate is $8.50 per hour.
+If campus employment is part of your financial aid award, a campus job can provide sufficient hours (typically 8–9 hours per week) to earn $2,500 during the academic year.
+The typical pay rate is $9.50 per hour.
 These funds are paid twice monthly and issued directly to you through direct deposit.
 You may use these earnings to contribute to the comprehensive fee, book expenses, personal spending money, and travel for breaks.
 Students may earn more than the amount recommended if they work during breaks.

 The College will assign a campus job (usually in Dining Services) prior to your arrival.
 You are responsible for following through on the offer of employment by confirming your job assignment and by maintaining your position through good performance.

 The offer of on-campus work assumes eligibility for employment in the United States.
 International students must hold F-1 student status to be eligible for employment authorization.

 Under U.S. Citizenship and Immigration Services (USCIS) regulations, F-1 students are permitted to work on campus for up to 20 hours a week while school is in session, and up to 40 hours a week during break periods.
 We do not guarantee summer campus employment, but F-1 students may also apply for these positions.